AtharvaBorikar/Learn_CSharp/README.md

 # Learn_CSharp
-This is a project in which I will be learning C Sharp from scratch from Derek Banas YT channel...hii
+This is a project in which I will be learning C Sharp from scratch from Derek Banas YT channel.